EDUCBA Logo

 IFERROR Formula to Avoid Errors in Excel Spreadsheet

 I am sure you have encountered many errors while applying formulas.
-Often times we need to ignore these errors and clear these error values as per our own values.
+Often, we need to ignore these errors and clear these error values as per our own values, especially when creating and managing reports.
 For example, look at the below illustrations.

 Error Value